What is Hazard Mitigation?

 • Retrofitting of structures & design of new construction, such as elevating or floodproofing a home or building.

-• Enforcement of building codes, floodplain management codes, and environmental regulations.
+• Updates and enforcement of building codes, floodplain management codes, and environmental regulations.

-• Public safety measures such as continual maintenance of roadways, culverts, and dams.
+• Public safety measures such as continual improvements and maintenance of roadways, culverts, and dams.

-• Acquisition of relocation of structures, such as purchasing buildings located in a floodplain.
+• Acquisition and relocation of structures, such as purchasing buildings located in a floodplain.

 • Acquisition of hazard-prone lands in their undeveloped state to ensure they remain so.